 Bottom Line: Citizens itself encourages Florida residents to find a private-market policy instead and provides online tools to facilitate that process.
 If you're purchasing a homeowners insurance policy from Citizens, it's because you can't find a fair price or any coverage from the private homeowners insurance market.
 With a Citizens homeowners insurance policy, you'll get basic coverage for an affordable price, but you're also likely to deal with a difficult customer service experience, particularly in the claims process.

-Citizens Property Insurance policy coverage and discounts
+Citizens Property Insurance policy coverage

 Citizens Insurance offers very basic homeowners insurance coverage that matches the standard features of an HO-3 policy.
 If you can access coverage from private insurers but are eligible for Citizens because of the high rates on the private market, you should still shop available insurers to see if there's a better fit.
 Despite higher rates, these insurers are likely to provide more coverage options and potentially more value for your money.